arcturis/ledmatrix/README.md

-# ledmatrix
+# Led Matrix
-An array of pixels for displaying anything you want.
+This contains the supporting software and design files for the Led Matrix, an array of WS2812B RGB LEDs, controlled by a Raspberry Pi.